 - Less popular choices include tofu, tempeh and TVP (texturized vegetable protein)

-I have also found that cooking with whole wheat noodles tends to fill us up well too.
-Brown and wild rice can give a nutty texture like you would get from ground beef.
+Eating whole wheat noodles fills our family well too.
+Serving brown and wild rice can give a nutty texture like you would get from ground beef.

 When my family doesn’t want to eat meatless, I just make one of these items listed above and offer it as a side dish.
 Then I use that as my main dish and they eat it as a side dish if they want.

 The obesity problem among adults and children in America is one reason that meatless Mondays are being promoted in America.
 Obesity is causing a strain on our medical system and early deaths and chronic diseases – and leaders are now realizing the importance of eating healthier.